omarmalas/AI-Roadmap/README.md

 # 🧠 AI Mastery + Agentic Automation Curriculum

-This curriculum merges the deep technical foundation required to become an AI expert with the real-world automation and business skills needed to deploy solutions effectively in a private equity or agency context.
+This curriculum merges the deep technical foundation required to become an AI expert with the real-world automation and business skills needed to deploy solutions effectively in an agency context.

 ---